sarl/sarl-jekyll-website/docs/official/reference/Space.md

 The definition of the space implementation depends upon the runtime environment.

-> **_Caution:_** This section of the space reference document may evolved in future releases of SARL.
-Please activate
-> the "deprecated feature use" warning in your compilation configuration for ensuring
-> that you will be notified about any major changes on this part of the API.
+<p markdown="1"><span class="label label-danger">Caution</span> This section of the space reference document may evolved in future releases of SARL.
+Please activate the "deprecated feature use" warning in your compilation configuration for ensuring that you will be notified about any major changes on this part of the API.</p>

 Below, the implementation extends one of the abstract classes provided by the [Janus Platform](http://www.janusproject.io).